RiskWithTaylor/RiskWithTaylor/README.md

 ## 🎯 About Me

-I'm a Information Technology undergraduate who’s pivoting toward a data-centered, forward-looking future in **Cyber Security Risk and Academia**.
+I'm a Information Technology undergraduate who’s pivoting toward a data-centered, forward-looking future in **Actuarial Science and Academia**.
-Driven by a passion for solving complex problems where **Cybersecurity, public policy, and data meet**, I’m building a strong foundation in **R programming, statistics, and risk modeling** — one project at a time.
+Driven by a passion for solving complex problems where **Climate & Catastrophe Modeling, Financial Risk, and Health Insurance**, I’m building a strong foundation in **R programming, statistics, and risk modeling** — one project at a time.

-> 📌 Currently preparing for Western Governors University’s **M.S in Cybersecurity and Information Assurance (Winter 2025) and M.S in Supply Chain Management (Fall 2026)**.
+> 📌 Currently preparing for Western Governors University’s **M.S in Data Science (Winter 2025) and M.S in Actuarial Science (Spring 2027)**.

 ---